 In 1970, Proposition 215, the Controlled Substances Act (CSA) was signed into law which divided substances in 5 Schedules.
 Schedule I being the most heavily restricted which prohibits any use, medicinal or not.
 Marijuana landed itself as a Schedule I drug alongside heroin, ecstasy, LSD, etc. It wasn’t until 1996 that the CSA was challenged.
 California lead the way by passing the Compassionate Use Act that prevents a patient, a patient’s primary caregiver, or a physician from being prosecuted or sanctioned for “the use of marijuana in the treatment of cancer, anorexia, AIDS, chronic pain, spasticity, glaucoma, arthritis, migraine, or any other illness for which marijuana provides relief.”
 Proposition 215 sparked a nationwide debate as to whether the rewards outweigh the risks of the decriminalizing and legalization of marijuana.
 Today that debate continues.

-Currently the States of Colorado and Washington have legalized the recreational use of marijuana.
-In addition, Twenty-two other States and the District of Colombia have laws that have legalized marijuana for medicinal use.
+Currently the States of Colorado, California, Nevada and Washington have legalized the recreational use of marijuana.
+In addition, many other States and the District of Colombia have laws that have legalized marijuana for medicinal use.
 According to the National Institute on Drug Abuse (NIDA), there is more public support now than ever before showing that more than half the country is in favor to reform current laws prohibiting the recreational use, possession, and cultivation of marijuana.

 With so many supporters for a reform, one must ask “What implications or consequences will be caused if marijuana is legalized across the country?”
 Firstly, marijuana, like many other substances is a gateway drug that has a strong potential to lead to other dangerous addictions.
 According to SAMSHA, there are already 23.5 million people in need of treatment for a substance abuse addiction.
 Currently only 2.6 million or 11.2% of them actually receive the treatment they require.
 Will legalizing marijuana potentially cause a dangerous spike in the amount of individuals that need substance abuse treatment?
 Much needed treatment that is already incapable of accommodating current demands.